 INVESTIGATION NOTICE: Kaskela Law LLC Announces Stockholder Investigation of F45 Training Holdings Inc. (FXLV) and Encourages Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Nov.
-12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating F45 Training Holdings Inc. (NYSE: FXLV) (“F45 Training”) on behalf of the company’s investors.
+PHILADELPHIA, Nov.
+12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating F45 Training Holdings Inc. FXLV ("F45 Training") on behalf of the company's investors.

 In July 2021, F45 Training completed its initial public offering ("IPO") of common stock, selling 18.75 million shares of stock to investors at $16.00 per share.
 In the calendar year following the IPO, shares of the company's stock declined in value to trade below $5.00 per share.